 Please note that at this time we are unable to accept paper applications or cheque payments for fees.
 You can continue viewing planning applications and submitting representations.

 The national portals remain fully operational, our services are running as usual in terms of connecting to the portal on a regular basis.
 Please continue to make use of this method for submitting your new planning application and any additional documentation you are required to submit for any on-going application.

 Where possible, please pay for your application via the portal when submitting your application.
-Alternatively, payments can be made by credit or debit card via telephone on 01467 534333.
+Alternatively, you can pay online using our online payment service or by telephone on 01467 534333.
 You will be advised when your application is awaiting payment.

 If you have already submitted items in paper over the last few days, there will be a delay in processing them.
 Please contact 01467 534333 if you require any assistance or information.

 We will be continuing to investigate enforcement complaints as far as possible, prioritising cases where necessary.
 As is usual, we ask for the provision of as much information as possible, including photographs if safe to do so, when reporting breaches in planning control.

 Public consultation on the Proposed Aberdeenshire Local Development Plan (LDP) 2020 took place between 25th May and 31st July 2020.
 Consultation on the Strategic Environmental Assessment – Environmental Report of the Proposed Local Development Plan is also took place during this period.
 The Policy Team is currently reviewing the representations received to identify any 'unresolved matters' arising that will subsequently be considered as part of an independent examination process.
 We expect at this stage to submit the Proposed LDP to Scottish Ministers for examination before the end of 2020.

 You can view still the Proposed Local Development Plan and view a range of material available to assist in the understanding of the plan-making process on our dedicated Proposed LDP page.